tsuyoshi64/tsu-todo/README.md

 - List open tasks in a formatted terminal table.
 - Automatically marks past deadlines as overdue.
 - Complete a task by ID and remove it from the active list.
-- Stores task data locally in `tasks.json`.
+- Stores task data locally in a permanent, centralized `tasks.json` directory.

 ## Requirements

-- Python `3.12` or newer
+- Python `3.10` or newer
 - [`uv`](https://docs.astral.sh/uv/) for dependency management and command execution

 ## Dependencies

-Runtime dependencies are defined in `pyproject.toml`, but this porject only uses two dependencies:
+Runtime dependencies are defined in `pyproject.toml`, but this project only uses two dependencies:

 - `click` - CLI commands and argument parsing
 - `rich` - formatted terminal output